 Expectations for Graduate and Professional Study

-The major goals of graduate education at Texas A&M University are to instill in each student an understanding of and a capacity for scholarship, independent judgment, academic rigor and intellectual honesty.
+The major goals of graduate education at Texas A&M are to instill in each student an understanding of and a capacity for scholarship, independent judgment, academic rigor and intellectual honesty.
 Faculty and graduate students have a shared obligation to work together to foster these goals through relationships that advance freedom of inquiry, demonstrate individual and professional integrity, and encourage common respect.

 Graduate student progress is guided and evaluated by an advisor and a graduate committee.
 These individuals give direction and support for the appropriate developmental and learning goals of a graduate student.
 The advisor and the graduate committee also have the obligation of evaluating a graduate student’s academic performance.
 The graduate student, the advisor and the graduate committee constitute the basic core of graduate education.
 The quality, scope and extent of interaction in this group determines the significance of the graduate experience.